credwood/SportsBot/README.md

                     ):
 ```

-The function will return the tokens and SoftMax values of the 15 most likely answers, and it will add them to each `Conversation` object which will be saved in a new output file.
-The function will also return the batch accuracy, SoftMax values and a list of (model predictions vs labels).
+For each conversation, the function will write a `ConversationPrompt` object to the `jsonlines_file_out` file.
+Each object will contain the conversation in template-form (without the training conversations) and a list of the 15 tokens with the largest SoftMax values.
+The function will return the batch accuracy, 15 largest SoftMax values for each conversation and a list of (model predictions vs labels).

 *For now the filter is only applied to the initial tweet found in the conversation.